ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview.md

   years:  2016, 2018

-lastupdated: "2018-11-15"
+lastupdated: "2018-11-21"

 ---

 # Architecture overview

 The {{site.data.keyword.vmwaresolutions_full}} offerings provide automation to deploy VMware technology components in {{site.data.keyword.CloudDataCents_notm}} across the globe.
-The architecture consists of a single cloud region and supports the ability to extend into more cloud regions that are located in another geography and/or into another {{site.data.keyword.cloud_notm}} pod within the same data center.
+The architecture consists of a single cloud region and supports the ability to extend into more cloud regions that are located in another geography or into another {{site.data.keyword.cloud_notm}} pod within the same data center.

 You can manually deploy the {{site.data.keyword.cloud_notm}} Private (ICP) and Cloud Automation Manager (CAM) products into your on-premises virtualization platform, enabling cloud management from on-premises locations.
 Alternatively, ICP and CAM are offered as service extensions to an existing or new VMware vCenter Server on {{site.data.keyword.cloud_notm}} deployment, through automation, enabling cloud management from {{site.data.keyword.cloud_notm}}.